 General Mills is committed to sourcing palm oil in a socially and environmentally responsible manner.

-General Mills continues converting our palm oil supply to sustainable sources in order to reinforce the development of certified sustainable palm oil production.
+We continue converting our palm oil supply to sustainable sources in support of certified sustainable production.

-It was 2014 when we began working with Proforest to trace our palm oil supply chain, identify sustainability risks and ensure responsible sourcing:
+- Helping lead the industry toward greater sustainability by moving with our supplier base toward a more traceable supply.
+In 2015, we continued working with Proforest to trace our palm oil supply chain, identify sustainability risks and ensure responsible sourcing.

 - Committing to support RSPO NEXT, as part of our membership in the Roundtable on Sustainable Palm Oil (RSPO), to continue advancing palm oil production sustainability.
 RSPO NEXT is a voluntary initiative involving member companies – palm product producers, suppliers and users – whose policies and actions exceed current RSPO requirements and who are interested in increasing transparency by implementing a rigorous third-party review process.